Dora Russell: Beacon Hill School and views on education

 In 1927 Russell founded a progressive school called Beacon Hill School, with Bertrand Russell, in which they tried to teach children to leave behind superstition and the irrational views of previous generations.
 Instead, Russell espoused scientific, libertarian and progressive education, with one former student reminiscing: "One of my fondest memories is of the Natural History lessons with Dora, based on the study of that great tome ‘The Science of Life’ (by H. G. Wells, Julian Huxley & G. P.Wells).
 Dora encouraged us to question, to follow our curiosity […] into all sorts of highways & bye-ways of phenomena of life; to speculate; to wonder […] I remember sheer fascination and a sense of the infinity of the field of knowledge that was waiting to be explored."Russell expressed her views on education in a book called In Defence of Children.
 Russell ran the school on her own until World War II.

 World War II

-During the war she moved to London where she worked for the Ministry of Information in their Reference Division which was located in a London University building near the British Museum.
-There she wrote reports to order on various subjects.
-From there she joined the group employed by the British Government to create the newspaper British Ally: Britansky Soyuznik which for six years was published in Moscow via the British Embassy.
-The newspaper mirrored a Soviet newspaper published in London and both had started due to a 1942 treaty.
-The newspaper was intended to give details of the British war effort and it was well illustrated and well received in Russia.
+During the war, Russell moved to London to work for the Ministry of Information in their Reference Division, located in a London University building near the British Museum.
+There, she wrote reports to order on various subjects.
+From there, she joined the group employed by the British Government to create the newspaper British Ally: Britansky Soyuznik.
+The newspaper was published in Moscow via the British Embassy for six years.
+It mirrored a Soviet newspaper published in London, and both had started due to a 1942 treaty.
+The newspaper was intended to give details of the British war effort; it was well illustrated and well-received in Russia.